ogsadmin/webvisu/doc/DEV_GUIDE_EN.md

-# Developer Guide
+# Developer Guide (English)

-(English translation from German v0.1 by Aliazzz)
+## Credits
+The initial english translation was done by Aliazzz - thanks for your great work!

 ## Build WebVisu.html
 To generate WebVisu.html from the source files you will need